The Spanish ‘Vosotros’ Form and How to Use It

 This pronoun is the rough equivalent of “you all” in English, and is used as the plural form of the subject pronoun tu, informally meaning “you.”
 Although this informal plural “you all” subject pronoun exists as a part of the Spanish language, it is seldom found in other parts of the Spanish-speaking world.

-Vosotros is everywhere.
+Spanish Vosotros is everywhere.
 Maybe it’s the casualness of this pronoun that’s so appealing.
 Maybe it’s a tradition that just didn’t stick elsewhere around the world.
-I’ll touch more on the specifics of using vosotros below.
+I’ll touch more on the specifics of when to use vosotros below.
 But it’s important to note that even if you aren’t incredibly familiar with this form and its conjugations, you will hear it used a lot in Spain.

 When all else fails, you can revert back to using the ustedes form for communication if this is more familiar to you.
 Just be aware that you aren’t talking like the natives around you.